christiandunkel/raytracer/documentation/documentation.md

 ## How to use

-You can execute `raytrace.exe` file using the terminal with the following command:
+After you have built the project using CMake, you can execute the `raytrace.exe` file from the top level of the directory using the terminal with the following command:

 ```
 .\build\source\raytracer.exe
 ```

 Doing so will render the scene file that is currently defined in the source code of `raytracer.cpp`.
-If you want to render a custom scene with (optionally) custom settings, you can do so via parameters in your command.
+If you want to render a custom scene with *(optionally)* custom settings, you can do so via parameters in your command.
 ```
 .\build\source\raytracer.exe --file "scene.sdf"
 ```

 You can define multiple parameters behind each other.
-The following parameters exist:
+The following parameters currently exist:

 - `--file` defines a path to the scene (sdf file)
 - `--frames` defines the amount of images to be generated (if there is an animation definition in the scene file)